dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 ### Introduction

-The goal of this article is to design a simple password validator that can be configured by composing independent validation policies.
+This article presents the design of a simple password validator that can be configured by composing independent validation policies.
 As a baseline requirement, our validator will verify that the password length falls within the allowed range `[Min_sz, Max_sz]` and that the password contains no ASCII whitespace characters.
 Additional rules can then be added to require the presence of digits, lowercase letters,